hwik1/Election_Analysis/README.md

   4. Calculate the percentage of votes from each county compared to the total votes
   5. Write the results to the text file

-In the first part of the analysis for the module, the county data existed in the CSV, but it was not used in the code.
-Writing the outline made it pretty clear that I could use similar code from calculating the votes, percentage, and winner _by candidate_, but update the code to reference the _county_ instead.
+In the first part of the analysis for the module, the county data existed in the CSV, but it was not used in the script.
+Writing the outline made it pretty clear that I could use similar script from calculating the votes, percentage, and winner _by candidate_, but update the code to reference the _county_ instead.

-#### Steps to Building the Code
+### Steps to Building the Script
 Here is a summary of the steps I followed to build the code for the challenge, including learnings or explanations of why I built the code how I did:

   1. Created a county_list list and county_votes dictionary (both were empty because the for loop would fill them in as it read through the rows of the CSV later)